 Production definition and technical considerations about economic efficiency in production is a starting point.
 Production is any activity able to create value, starting with more than one input and using any combination of factors with a defined manner and objectives, based on present and/or future assets to add value to the system with tangible and/or intangible goods and services.
 This definition based on Willis Peterson (1986, pp 89) most simpler definition - "production can be defined as any activity that creates present and/or future utility" is a bit more elaborated, incorporating the need to define a certain technology, meaning combination of resources within a certain sequence of actions, an objective and the possibility to have some mathematical relationship defining those issues.
-Most of the time "production" will be represented by a function Y = f(x1, x2....xn), where relationships among inputs and among inputs and output are defined.
-Note that multiple outputs, with a system perspective (multi-equation system), are usually not considered, and when present treated as externalities.
-A function, (not correspondence), by definition relates multiple inputs and only one output.
-This is a simplification of the real world useful for theoretical considerations and teaching purposes.
+Most of the time "production" will be represented by a function Y = f (x1, x2....xn), where relationships among inputs and among inputs and output are defined.
+Note that multiple outputs are usually not considered, and when present treated as externalities.